Mufumi/Udacity-Optimizing-a-ML-Pipeline-in-Azure-Tutorial/README.md

 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**

 Training the model using a script and tuning the hyperparameters using HyperDrive, resulted in an accuracy of 0.9180 after 1 minutes 44 seconds
-The Auto ML model produced an accuracy of 0.91563 within
+The Auto ML model produced an accuracy of 0.91563 within 29 seconds.
+The HyperDirve parameter optimizer performed with a higher accuracy but required more time and demanded a lot more iterations for tuning the hyperparameters.

 ## Future work
-**What are some areas of improvement for future experiments?
-Why might these improvements help the model?**
+For the training model, the selcted model was a Logistic Regression model which performed well considering its accuracy.
+Alternative classification algorithms can also be considered especially those that require less time to process.
+Additionally, the training data could have benefited from being encoded using the One Hot Encoder library instead of manually performing the cleaning.

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**